And a short story about how my son didn’t listen.

 4. Penetrate the Hidden Job Market.
 Which coincidentally has a great deal to do with networking.
 Look for jobs where most people aren’t.
 “Why?” as my son would ask me.
 Simple, employers gain a lot more from not advertising their positions than they do if they advertise.
 They prefer to promote from within or get referrals from trusted sources.

 Advertising comes with a slew of problems–tons of résumés to read and interviewing strangers.
-What really frustrates me is when I ask my customers who they’re looking for work, and they list a slew of job boards…and that’s it.
+What really frustrates me is when I ask my customers how they’re looking for work, and they list a slew of job boards…and that’s it.

 5. Approach growing companies.
 This will require gathering your Labor Market Information, which can be done in a number of ways.
 I suggest developing a list of companies for which you’d like to work and visit their websites to see if there’s growth.

-Know about the companies as well in terms of their products, services, mission statement, etc. This will come in handy when you write your résumé and other written marketing material, as well as when you interview.
+Know about the companies in terms of their products, services, mission statement, etc. This will come in handy when you write your résumé and other written marketing material, as well as when you interview.

 7. Market yourself with professional targeted résumés.
 DO NOT send a one-fits-all résumé that fails to show the love; rather tailor your résumés for each job.
 Your résumés should include relevant quantified accomplishments and a strong Performance Profile that makes the employer want to read on.